silverstripe/developer-docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 [notice]
 **Please note:** these examples are given in the context of project-level customisation.
 You may need to adjust the webpack configuration slightly for use in a module.
-They are also designed to be used on Silverstripe CMS 4.3 or later.
 [/notice]

 ### Setup {#history-viewer-setup}